-GDB supports debugging platform code on Visual Studio Code.
-You can use the VS Code debugger frontend instead of the GDB CLI interface to control and debug native code running on devices.
+LLDB supports debugging platform code on Visual Studio Code.
+You can use the VS Code debugger frontend instead of the LLDB CLI interface to control and debug native code running on devices.

 To debug code using VS Code:

 - Ensure that all build artifacts (such as symbols) required to run

 - Run the following command: